blog-image

 concealer to cover scar

-With a small concealer brush or sponge, pat thin layers of concealer directly onto the scar.
+With a small concealer brush or makeup sponge, pat thin layers of concealer directly onto the scar.
 Building up layers slowly helps match your natural skin tone for a perfect finish.
 Let each coat dry before adding more concealer.
 The fuller coverage helps hide any remaining discoloration.

 5. Finish with setting spray